davidcalikes/Late-Gigs/docs/README.md

     <br>

-    * To prevent misuse of the site.
+    * To prevent misuse of the app.

     The user is notified by email whenever a successful match is made and a gig is created on the Google sheets database.